- A large percentage of your energy — about 90% — is produced by your mitochondria.

-Lack of energy is a common concern, but it may not be due to the reasons you think.
+Lack of energy is a common concern, but maybe not for the obvious reasons.

-Once you get to know these little energy factories, you’ll see how powerful they are.
+Once you know more about these little energy factories, you’ll see how powerful they are.
 Still, they’re vulnerable to damage and dysfunction.

-Hidden problems like parasites and toxins can damage your mitochondria and disrupt their function.
+Hidden problems like infections and toxins can damage your mitochondria and disrupt their function.
 This can drain your energy and make you feel like you’re stuck on a slow, plodding merry-go-round.

-Read on to find out how your mitochondria help energize you and promote healing.
-Plus, learn 5 factors that can disrupt their performance and what you can do to supercharge your cellular batteries.
+Your mitochondria help energize you and promote healing, as you’ll soon see.
+Plus, we’ll discuss five factors that can disrupt mitochondrial performance and what you can do to supercharge them.

 Eating well is foundational to your health.
 Still, to get energy, your body must be able to use the nutrients you take in.
 Your mitochondria are largely responsible for turning the food you eat into a form your cells can use.